nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-and-ajax-tips-and-how-to-index/how-to-impact-another-jsf-component-from-a-command-or-select.md

 #### Available Helper

-The Seam Component [selectionActions](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewSeamComponent/seam:selectionActions) has a method named&nbsp;`setValueFromComponent` that will retrieve attributes named&nbsp;`sourceComponentId` and `targetComponentId` from its originating tag.
+The Seam Component [selectionActions](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewSeamComponent/seam:selectionActions) has a method named `setValueFromComponent` that will retrieve attributes named `sourceComponentId` and `targetComponentId` from its originating tag.
 It will lookup the corresponding source component in the tree, retrieve its current value, and set this value to the corresponding target component.

 #### Sample Template Excerpt